Paul Newman Gets His Big Chance, Boxes Tony Zale, and Signs Autographs for Marlon Brando. From 1956, it's Somebody Up There Likes Me.

-Newman fought the Real Tony Zale
+Newman Fights the Real Tony Zale

-But since Newman was trying his hardest to win the match, Zale decided to do the same, and ended up giving Newman a punch that was a little too strong for the studio’s liking.
+Since Paul was trying his hardest to win the match, Zale decided to do the same.
+As Zale said of the match:

-“I don’t mind waltzing a little bit, but you gotta show who the boss is”
+“I don’t mind waltzing a little bit, but you gotta show who the boss is.”

 “Find universal physical things that he did, or emotional responses that he had to certain things, that would allow me to create not the Rocky Graziano but a Graziano.”

-All of the observation and hard work paid off, for Newman delivered a performance that was so nuanced and layered, he captured the terrifying, comical, and admirable sides of Graziano’s character.
-And the critics took notice.
-His reviews were universally positive, even from the all-important Bosley Crowther of the New York Times.
+All of the observation and hard work paid off.
+The reviews for Paul Newman’s performance in Somebody Up There Likes Me were universally positive, even from the all-important Bosley Crowther of the New York Times.

 The Brando Comparisons